Spendcoin (SPND) Market Capitalization Tops $76.08 Million

-Spendcoin (CURRENCY:SPND) traded flat against the US dollar during the 1-day period ending at 18:00 PM E.T. on February 16th.
-Over the last week, Spendcoin has traded flat against the US dollar.
-Spendcoin has a market cap of $76.08 million and $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
-One Spendcoin coin can currently be purchased for $0.0293 or 0.00000053 BTC on popular cryptocurrency exchanges.
+Spendcoin (CURRENCY:SPND) traded flat against the U.S. dollar during the 24 hour period ending at 18:00 PM E.T. on February 17th.
+Spendcoin has a market capitalization of $76.08 million and $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
+Over the last week, Spendcoin has traded flat against the U.S. dollar.
+One Spendcoin coin can currently be bought for about $0.0293 or 0.00000053 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.